yashwanthrajadurai/19CS302_Module_9/Ex no_42.md

-# EX 41 C functions to perform enqueue, dequeue, display, peek in Queue using Array.
+# EX 42 C program to write a fuctions to perform push,pop,display,peek in stack using array.
 ## DATE:
 ## AIM:
-To write a C Write a functions to perform enqueue, dequeue, display, peek in Queue using Array.
+To write a fuctions to perform push,pop,display,peek in stack using array.

 ## Algorithm
 1.